 You have a primary email, the one you use for most if not all of your logins.
 It is the password recovery address for all those accounts so if someone hacks it, they could change the passwords on all your logins, giving them access to your accounts and locking you out.

 If you could memorise the exact URL for each of your logins then you could spot the fakes, but you can’t do that.
 A password manager, however, will.
 Even if you’ve fallen for the link-in-an-email trick, your password manager won’t.
-If you don’t use a password manager, you should read this.
+If you are not using a password manager, you should read this.

 - Use long, strong, passwords;